About Maritime Energy

 In this same period, the company expanded its retail outreach by adding two more service stations – one in Camden and one in Newcastle.
 At about the same time, it also entered the wholesale business and began supplying non-company service stations and fuel operations of commercial fishing wharves in the midcoast area.
 For a brief period during this same era, Maritime Oil changed its brand from Sunoco to Calso (California Standard Oil Company).

 By the mid-1950s, the company had grown to the point where it needed more office and shop space; consequently, it took over the entire Park Street facility.
 And in 1955, Maritime changed its brand affiliation to Gulf.
 The company benefited from the general prosperity of the 1950s, continued to expand its operations, and became a major player in the local area market.
 Mr. Ware believed that growth was essential to survive in the very competitive oil business.
 In the late 1950s, a second-generation member of the Ware family, son John, joined the business.
 After graduating from Bowdoin College, serving in the army and briefly working as a chemist for DuPont in New Jersey, John decided to return to the area that he liked best – midcoast Maine.
-In 1958, he moved back to the Rockland and went to work for the company.
-Starting from the ground up, he began by delivering home heating oil, next drove a tanker transport, and then served for a time as the company’s service technician after it entered the furnace burner servicing business.
-Following that, he worked in the office learning, hands-on, all phases of the business until he gradually took over as operations manager in the 1970s.
+In 1958, he moved back to Rockland and went to work for the company.
+Starting from the ground up, he began by delivering home heating oil, next drove a tanker transport, and then served for a time as the company’s service technician after it entered the burner service business.
+Following that, he worked in the office learning, hands-on, all phases of the business until he gradually took over as general manager in the 1970s.
 His father was grooming him to head the company.

-Reflecting the growing diversity of its operations and products, in 1977, the company changed its name to Maritime Energy Company.
+Reflecting the growing diversity of its operations and products, in 1977, the company changed its name to Maritime Energy.
 It was fitting that the change came shortly before the company’s first entrepreneur and founder, Roland Ware, passed away.
 He had built the company from one service station and a local heating oil business to a much enlarged and diversified firm serving a large portion of Knox and Lincoln counties.
 When he died in June 1978, his son, John, became the president.

 John recognized that the company’s future depended on adapting to the changing times.
 Further diversification, new products and new services, he believed, would be required to remain competitive.
 Nationwide, especially after the “energy crisis” of the mid-1970s and the recession of the early 1980s, the service station business began changing – with more specialty shops handling auto repairs, replacing many traditional, multi-purpose gas stations.
 Self-service gas pumps, often associated with convenience stores, became a growing trend in the industry as well.